folke/lazy.nvim/README.md

 - Neovim >= **0.8.0** (needs to be built with **LuaJIT**)
 - Git >= **2.19.0** (for partial clones support)
 - a [Nerd Font](https://www.nerdfonts.com/) **_(optional)_**

+## 🚀 Getting Started

+Check the [documentation website](https://lazy.folke.io/) for more information.